hack-different/apple-knowledge/wip/Factory_Threat_Model.md

 ## Dual NVMe Endpoints, and Emulated Apple NOR

-The Apple NAND Storage 2/3 components are capable of multiple endpoints, where each endpoint is a configuration of mappings of LBAs (Logical Block Addresses) to Namespaces, with a given type.
+The ANS3 (Apple NAND Storage components) are capable of multiple endpoints (a capability of the RTKit system, whereby RTBuddy has various service endpoints), where each endpoint is a configuration of mappings of LBAs (Logical Block Addresses) to Namespaces, with a given type.
-On systems where a hypervisor is used, typically two such endpoints can be observed, the "true" or "root" endpoint, as well as a shadow mapping used for the guest operating system thereby allowing a different set of namespaces and their LBAs
+On systems where a hypervisor is used, typically two such endpoints can be observed, the "true" or "root" endpoint, as well as a shadow mapping used for the guest operating system thereby allowing a different set of namespaces and their LBAs.
+This is the reason that `eCfg` becomes problematic in FDR as the one component that cannot truly be virtualized is the NAND storage component, due to the need to service both the `dom0` guest as well as the boot component.
+Errors will includes `eCfg` being missing from sealing keys, or that it is not required to seal depending on which personality the message originates from.

-* `afi-ns-name`
+* `afi-ns-name` - Apple Firmware Image?
   * NS1
   * NS2
   * NS3